AhmedYousif6/sorting_algorithms/README.md

-This is Sorting Algorithms Project.
+This is our Sorting Algorithms Project.
+We implemented different sorting algorithms on arrays and linked lists.

+Contributors:
+Ahmed Yousif
+Hiba Asim